kashalls/kashalls/README.md

     'Daily Driver': ['Windows 10 Enterprise'],
     'Server Applications': ['Ubuntu Server 20.04.3 LTS', 'Windows Server'] },
-  currentProject: 'Experimenting with AdguardHome and other automations.'
+  currentProject: 'Looking for a new project and some work for the future!'
 };
 ```
 ---